 The Semeniuk Laboratory runs on principles of academic integrity and respect.
-We are committed as a group to fostering a collaborative environment, where individuals can grow on professional and personal levels, free from a culture of unhealthy or detrimental academic competition.
-Members of our lab group work closely together, with collaborations often spanning several degrees of academic positions (undergraduates, graduate students, postdocs, faculty members, etc.).
-We strongly believe this teamwork-based model is essential to our success by facilitating mentorship of early-career scientists and promoting viewpoint diversity via inclusion of diverse perspectives.
-To that end, we highly encourage inquiries from individuals coming from a diverse background or otherwise under-represented groups in STEM.
-While we whole-heartedly encourage open discourse and the practices of transparent communication, our lab group has a zero-tolerance policy for unfair discrimination based on any aspects of an individual's identity (e.g., ethnicity, religion, sexual orientation, gender-identity, political viewpoints, etc.).
+We are committed as a group to fostering a collaborative and supportive environment, where individuals can grow on professional and personal levels, free from a culture of unhealthy or detrimental academic competition.
+Members of our lab group work closely together, with collaborations often spanning several degrees of academic positions (research associates, technicians, undergraduates, graduate students, postdocs, faculty members), and networked partners that include government, eNGO's, other Universities, and community members.
+We acknowledge that everyone brings their own ways of knowing to our collective work, and we strive to respectfully and meaningfully engage with multiple knowledge holders.
+We strongly believe this teamwork-based model is essential to our success by facilitating mentorship of early-career practitioners and promoting viewpoint diversity via inclusion, diversity and new perspectives.
+To that end, we highly encourage and foster inquiries from interested individuals of all backgrounds who share our similar value set.
+While we whole-heartedly encourage open discourse and the practices of transparent communication, our lab group has a zero-tolerance policy for unfair discrimination based on any aspects of an individual's identity (e.g., ethnicity, religion, sexual orientation, gender-identity, political viewpoints, nationality, language spoken, abilities).
 As cultural norms evolve, so too does our understanding of what it means to be successful in science.
-Following the theme of our Laboratory's research, individual behaviour can translate to population scale patterns.
-In other words, the actions taken by individuals in our lab such as asking questions, voicing concerns, or helping others, are all critical for the success of our laboratory as a whole.
+In essence, the theme of our Laboratory is being respectful and understanding of someone else's viewpoints; and along with helping others and coproducing relevant research in the conservation sciences, all these aspects are critical for the personal and professional journey we undergo during our learning.